syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 {% endtabs %}

-N> Get the actual height of the table is not supported in UWP, ASP.NET CORE and Xamarin platforms
+N> Getting the actual height of the table is not supported in UWP, ASP.NET CORE and Xamarin platforms.

 ## Applying table formatting